 Director, Stacey Sheriff

-Program Affiliated Faculty: Assistant Professors Stacey Sheriff (Writing Program and English) and Paula Harrington (Farnham Writers’ Center Director, Writing Program, and English); Visiting Assistant Professors James Barrett (Writing Program and Classics), Elizabeth Ketner (Writing Program), and Elisabeth Stokes (Writing Program)
+Program Affiliated Faculty: Assistant Professors Ghada Gherwash (Multilingual Writing Specialist, Writing Program), Meghan Hancock (Writing Program), Paula Harrington (Farnham Writers’ Center Director, Writing Program, and English), and Stacey Sheriff (Writing Program and English); Visiting Assistant Professors James Barrett (Writing Program and Classics), Elizabeth Ketner (Writing Program), and Elisabeth Stokes (Writing Program)